websanco/liferay-learn/docs/dxp/latest/en/headless-delivery/using-liferay-as-a-headless-platform.md

 The `flatten` parameter executes your request out of a hierarchical context, for hierarchical APIs.
 This allows you, for instance, to search for any Organization called "Marketing" rather than having to traverse the org-chart to find the relevant Organization.

-For specifics on how to use any of these parameters see [API Parameters Reference](./content-delivery-apis/api-parameters-reference.md).
+For specifics on how to use any of these parameters see [API Headers Reference](./consuming-apis/api-headers-reference.md).